 Corporate Mentor Program

-- Students will work closely with mentorship program staff to select a mentor that best meets their and personal and professional goals.
+- Students will work closely with mentorship program staff to select a mentor that best meets their personal and professional goals.

 - Regular career development and networking opportunities, as well as guidance from your mentor and program staff on how to best prepare for success.